Karnataka Cabinet expansion today; Ramalinga Reddy, BC Patil not in lucky six

 Bengaluru, Dec 22: Congress-JDS alliance government is all set to expand Cabinet on Saturday after Congress President Rahul Gandhi gave his nod to the much-awaited expansion.

-Six new faces will be inducted into the Cabinet.
-According to reports, MTB Nagaraj, Raheem Khan, E Tukaram and PT Parameshwara Naik, Satish Jarakiholi and MB Patil will be part of the government.
+Six new faces will be inducted into the Cabinet and two ministers will be dropped.
+According to reports, MTB Nagaraj, Raheem Khan, E Tukaram and PT Parameshwara Naik, R.B.
+Thimmapur (MLC), C. Shivalli, Satish Jarakiholi and MB Patil will be part of the government.

 Yemakanamaradi MLA Satish Jarakiholi to replace his brother Ramesh Jarakiholi who was hobnobbing with BJP leaders recently.
+Also, an Independent MLA from Ranebennur R Shankar will be dropped.

 Also read: Leaders of Bihar NDA parties to jointly address media today